cysouw/diathesis/text/c12_zuInfinitive.md

 ### *scheinen+zu‑Infinitiv* Inferential evidence (*Imperfektinferenz*) {#sec:zuinfinitive-scheinen}

-The coherent construction *scheinen+zu‑Infinitiv* [@next] is similar to the English *seem+Infinitiv* construction.
+The coherent construction *scheinen+zu‑Infinitiv* [@next] is similar to the English *seem*+infinitive construction.
 Because of this similarity, there has been a long tradition of applying a subject raising analysis to this construction in German [see @olsen1981: 134-146 for a summary and refutation].
 However, the raising analysis is not used anymore, at least since Olsen [see also @pafel1989; @diewald2010: 177-191 for later analyses].
 Diewald & Smirnova [-@diewald2010: 182] analyse *scheinen+zu‑Infinitiv* as an inferential evidential in which the speaker expresses some confidence in the claimed event based on deduction from available knowledge.
 So, this construction is an inferential evidential.
 As a German name I propose ~~Imperfektinferenz~~ in opposition to the *Perfektinferenz* when used with a participle (see [@sec:participles-scheinen-intransitive]).

 ::: ex
 - Er scheint ihm ein Buch zu geben.